lmigueldf/doc/guide/plugins.md

 + `exports.init(common)` : Called when the addon is upgraded or first installed.

 + `exports.load(common)` : Called on all addons when the addon is loaded on `basil` startup before a build begins.

-See `devkit/src/common.js` for the functionality available through the `common` object.

 ~~~
 exports.init = function (common) {